fluffy/warp-draft/draft-lcurley-moq-transport.md

 * GOAWAY:
 The endpoint successfully drained the session after a GOAWAY was initiated ({{message-goaway}}).

-# Stream Mapping  {#stream-mapping}

-MoQTransport endpoints communicate over QUIC streams.
-Every stream is a sequence of messages, framed as described in {{messages}}.

-The first stream opened is a client-initiated bidirectional stream where the peers exchange SETUP messages ({{message-setup}}).
-The subsequent streams MAY be either unidirectional and bidirectional.
-For exchanging content, an application would typically send a unidirectional stream containing a single OBJECT message ({{message-object}}).

-Messages SHOULD be sent over the same stream if ordering is desired.

-## Prioritization
-MoQTransport utilizes stream prioritization to deliver the most important content during congestion.

-TODO: Revisit the prioritization scheme and possibly move some of this to {{priority-congestion}}.

-The producer may assign a numeric delivery order to each object ({{send-order}})

-This is a strict prioritization scheme, such that any available bandwidth is allocated to streams in ascending priority order.

-As explained in {{order-priorities-and-options}}, the working group has not reached consensus on how the emitters mark objects so that relays can apply their preferences.
-This leads to at least two possible implementations:

-* if using the "send order" logic, the sender SHOULD prioritize streams based on the send order.

-* if using the "priority" logic, the sender SHOULD send objects in streams corresponding to the object priority, and should mark these streams with the corresponding priority value.

-If two streams have the same send order, they SHOULD receive equal bandwidth (round-robin).

-QUIC supports stream prioritization but does not standardize any mechanisms; see Section 2.3 in {{QUIC}}.
-In order to support prioritization, a QUIC library MUST expose a API to set the priority of each stream.
-This is relatively easy to implement; the next QUIC packet should contain a STREAM frame for the next pending stream in priority order.

-The sender MUST respect flow control even if means delivering streams out of send order.
-It is OPTIONAL to prioritize retransmissions.

-## Congestion Control
-As covered in the motivation section ({{motivation}}), the ability to prioritize or cancel streams is a form of congestion response.
-It's equally important to detect congestion via congestion control, which is handled in the QUIC layer {{QUIC-RECOVERY}}.

-Bufferbloat occurs when routers queue packets for too long instead of dropping the packet, and can introduce significant latency.
-This latency significantly reduces the ability for the application to prioritize or drop content in response to congestion.
-Senders SHOULD use a congestion control algorithm that reduces this bufferbloat (ex. {{BBR}}).
-It is NOT RECOMMENDED to use a loss-based algorithm (ex. {{NewReno}}) unless the network fully supports ECN.

-Live content is typically application-limited, which means that the encoder is the limiting factor and not the network.
-Most TCP congestion control algorithms will only increase the congestion window if it is full, limiting the upwards mobility when application-limited.
-Senders SHOULD use a congestion control algorithm that is designed for application-limited flows (ex.
-GCC).
-Senders MAY periodically pad the connection with QUIC PING frames to fill the congestion window.

-TODO: update this section to refer to {{priority-congestion}}

 # Prioritization and Congestion Response Considerations {#priority-congestion}

 TODO: This is a placeholder section to capture details on